ASTRO logo

 Facts for Kids

-The scarlet macaw is a large, colorful parrot known for its vibrant plumage and intelligent, social behavior.
+The Scarlet Macaw is a large, colorful parrot native to humid rainforests in the Americas, known for its vibrant feathers and social behavior.

 main image